quepas/ReadingPublications/README.md

 The MaJIC interpreter contains three modules.
 An **analyzer** performs analysis in a just-in-time manner, before the execution of a code portion under analysis.
-The type inference is performed in a classical manner, over a finite lattice of three components `𝕃(𝐢) ⨯ 𝕃(𝐬) ⨯ 𝕃(𝐫)`: intrinsic type, shape and value range.
+The type inference is performed over a finite lattice of three components `𝕃(𝐢) ⨯ 𝕃(𝐬) ⨯ 𝕃(𝐫)`: intrinsic type, shape and value range.
 The analysis also inspects if a symbol points to a variable, a built-in or an user-defined function.
-Resolving the kind of a symbol is expressed as a data-flow problem known as _reaching definition_ with modifications.
+Resolving the kind of symbol is expressed as a data-flow problem known as _reaching definition_ with modifications.
 Hence, each reference to a variable has assigned a set of possible definitions called use-definition chain (definitions come from all available execution paths).
 If each use of the symbol has a matching definition then the symbol points to a variable.